-Condition Weighting Rational 12 months total revenue 40% Ensures individual performance is linked to success of the Company 12 months local market revenue 20% Diversification of revenue stream is linked to payment of STI.
+Condition Rational Gateway Conditions EBITDA Earnings targets are linked to payment of STI.
+Unless all gateway conditions are met, no STI is payable even if other performance conditions are achieved.
+Corporate Conditions Condition Weighting Rational Provided the gateway conditions are met, 12 months total revenue 40% Ensures individual performance is linked to success of the Company corporate STI can be awarded.
+It represents 12 months local market revenue 20% Diversification of revenue stream is linked to payment of STI.
+40% of the STI.
 12 months operating cash flow 25% Cash flows are linked to payment of STI.
 12 months net profit margin 15% Earnings targets are linked to payment of STI.